 1. The Depth

-The museum contains a universe of possibilities, with more exhibits, displays, and experiences than you can fit in a black hole.
+The museum contains a universe of possibilities, with more exhibits and experiences than you can fit in a black hole.
 Almost too much (we’ll come back to that issue later).
-Everything from microscopes to giant steam locomotives.
+Everything from rare earth elements to giant steam locomotives.

 And the museum continually expands and updates its displays and collections.